eddielewis/cyclops/Readme.md

 The Pi program is contained in `cyclops/pi/` and can be run with `./main.py` It has the config filename as a required argument, and the `--preview` flag can be used to enable preview mode.

+The config file is called `config.json` and can be edited by the user to change any parameters of the program without editing the code.

 In normal mode, the program will listen for TCP messages or a GPIO to take an image.
 However, in preview mode, the TCP server is disabled and frames are streamed constantly to the client instead.